Reverse Exchange-Parking Arrangements

 - Ability to park a property – Many times an exchanger’s attempts to park a property can be frustrated by a condominium or cooperative apartment board simply for the reason that they do not want an “entity” on title.
 It is important to research whether a board will allow a property to be parked.

 - Lending consideration – Many residential lenders will not lend to an EAT because it is a non-conforming loan.
 Commercial loans are generally not a problem.
-Currently, Countrywide is one of the few residential lenders who will agree to loan money to an exchanger who is parking a property with an EAT.

 - Cash considerations – Parking a replacement property as opposed to a relinquished property can yield different cash requirements to complete a transaction.
 When structuring a transaction as an exchange there is a requirement that the exchanger buy a property of equal or greater value, contribute all the net cash proceeds from the sale of the relinquished property into the replacement property, and obtain equal or greater debt on the replacement property than was paid off on the relinquished property.
 When parking a replacement property the exchanger is permitted to obtain as much financing as they want while the property is parked, so long as they pay the debt down with the cash obtained from the relinquished property.
 When parking a relinquished property the exchanger is required to purchase the replacement property using an amount of cash equal to the amount of net cash that will be obtained once the relinquished property is sold.